Roboskel-Manipulation/openpose_3D_localization/keypoint_3d_matching_msgs/README.md

-# openpose_ros_receiver_msgs
+# keypoint_3d_matching_msgs

-The messages used to publish the openpose_ros_receiver output (human body skeletons with keypoint coordinates in the robot coordinate frame) to a ROS environment.
+* The Keypoint3d message contains the information of one keypoint at a specific timestamp.
+* The Keypoint3d_list message is a list of Keypoint3d messages.